alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 The module's responsibility is simple: it invokes the sentiment function with the event details and returns the result.

-For a better understanding of what's _actually_ happening, and through the looking glass of our test-first approach, let's examine the getSentiment test file first.
+For a better understanding of what's _actually_ happening, and through the looking glass of our test-first approach, let's examine the getSentiment test file.

 _src\/\_\_tests\_\_\/getSentiment.test.ts:_